hkloyan/skia-text-poc/README.md

 ## Notes

-- Both platforms use identical font files (Roboto) for consistent rendering
+- Both platforms use identical font files (Roboto, Playfair Display) for consistent rendering
 - Skia commit is pinned in `SKIA_VERSION` for reproducibility
 - Pre-built libraries are stored in `third_party/skia-libs/`
 - The WASM build uses Skia's bundled emsdk for ABI compatibility